-Decision Level Key Function No Tasks 1 Trustees 2 CEO 3 Exec Team 4 AAG 5 Principal Staffing 23 Determining dismissal payments/ early retirement ✓ • Curriculum (including RE and Collective Worship) 24 Ensure National Curriculum (NC) taught to all pupils and to consider any disapplication for pupil(s) ✓ • , 25 To implement curriculum policy ✓ • 26 To agree or reject and monitor curriculum policy ✓ • 27 Responsible for standards of teaching ✓ • 28 To decide which subject options should be taught having regard to resources, and implement provision for flexibility in the curriculum (including activities outside school day) ✓ • 29 Responsibility for individual child's education ✓ • 30 Provision of sex education - to establish and keep up to date a written policy ✓ • 31 To prohibit political indoctrination and ensuring the balanced treatment of political issues ✓ • 32 To establish a charging and remissions policy for activities (non NC based) ✓ • Performance Management 33 To formulate a performance management policy ✓ • 34 To establish a performance management policy ✓ • 35 To implement the performance management policy ✓ • 36 To review annually the performance management policy ✓ • Target Setting 37 To set and publish targets for pupil achievement ✓ • Discipline/ Exclusions 38 To establish a discipline policy ✓ • EXCLUSIONS 39 To review the use of exclusion and to decide whether or not to confirm all permanent exclusions and fixed term exclusions where the pupil is either excluded for more than 15 days in total in a term or would lose the opportunity to sit a public examination.
-(Can be delegated to chair/vice-chair in cases of urgency) ✓ • 40 To direct reinstatement of excluded pupils (Can be delegated to chair/vice-chair in cases of urgency) ✓ Admissions 41 To consult annually before setting an admissions policy ✓ • Duantas - O II- 42 Admissions: application decisions √ Premises & Insurance 43 Buildings insurance and personal liability √ • 44 Developing school buildings strategy or master plan ✓ •
+- ecision Lev Key Function No Tasks 1 Trustees 2 CEO 3 Exec Team 4 AAG 5 Principal Curriculum (including RE and Collective Worship) 24 Ensure National Curriculum (NC) taught to all pupils and to consider any disapplication for pupil(s) ~ 25 To determine and implement a curriculum policy \checkmark 26 Responsible for standards of teaching \checkmark 27 To decide which subject options should be taught having regard to resources, and implement provision for flexibility in the curriculum (including activities outside school day) ~ 28 Responsibility for individual child's education ✓ 29 Provision of sex education - to establish and keep up to date a written policy ~ 30 To prohibit political indoctrination and ensuring the balanced treatment of political issues ~ ✓ Performance Management 31 To determine and implement a performance management policy ✓ 32 To review annually the performance management policy ✓ Target Setting 33 To set and publish targets for pupil achievement ✓ ✓ Discipline/ 34 To establish a pupil discipline policy \checkmark Exclusions 35 To review the use of exclusion and to decide whether or not to confirm all permanent exclusions and fixed term exclusions where the pupil is either excluded for more than 15 days in total in a term or would lose the opportunity to sit a public examination.
+(Can be delegated to chair/vice-chair in cases of urgency) V 36 To direct reinstatement of excluded pupils (Can be delegated to chair/vice- chair in cases of urgency) ~ Admissions 37 To determine and implement an admissions policy, and consult as appropriate ~ 38 Admissions: application decisions ✓ Premises & Insurance 39 Buildings insurance and personal liability ✓ 40 Developing school buildings strategy or master plan ✓ 41 Procuring and maintaining buildings, including developing properly funded maintenance plan ✓ Health & Safety 42 To determine and implement a health and safety policy ✓

-Decision Key Function No Tasks 1 Trustees 2 CEO 3 Exec Team 4 AAG 5 Principal Premises & Insurance 45 Procuring and maintaining buildings, including developing properly funded maintenance plan ✓ • Health & Safety 46 To institute a health and safety policy ✓ • 47 To ensure that health and safety regulations are followed ✓ • School Organisation 48 To publish proposals to change category of school ✓ • 49 To set the times of school sessions and the dates of school terms and holidays ✓ • 50 To ensure that the school meets for 380 sessions in a school year ✓ • 51 To ensure that school lunch nutritional standards are met ✓ • Information For Parents 52 To prepare and publish the school prospectus ✓ • 53 To prepare and publish the school profile ✓ • 54 To ensure provision of free school meals to those pupils meeting the criteria ✓ • MAT development 55 To consider requests from other schools to join the MAT ✓ • Extended Schools 56 To decide to offer additional activities and to what form these should take ✓ • 57 To put into place the additional services provided ✓ • 58 To ensure delivery of services provided ✓ • Appeals 59 Any appeal hearings will be determined by a panel of Trustees who were not involved in the original decision making process ✓ • Delegated Executive Powers 60 In special circumstances Trustees can give delegated powers to the Chair of Trustees, CEO and one relevant Senior Team Member.
-This action can be approved by Trustees via email for urgent matters. √ • Safeguarding 61 Ensure safeguarding policies and procedures are in place across the Trust and implemented √ • 62 Monitor the effectiveness of safeguarding policies and procedures, providing regular reports and updates ✓ • 63 Ensure each AAG appoints a safeguarding representative ✓ • 64 Ensure safer recruitment procedures are implemented and adhered to ✓ •
+Decision Level Key Function No Tasks 1 Trustees 2 CEO 3 Exec Team 4 AAG 5 Principal School Organisation 43 To publish proposals to change category of school ✓ 44 To set the times of school sessions and the dates of school terms and holidays \checkmark 45 To ensure that the school meets for 380 sessions in a school year ✓ 46 To ensure that school lunch nutritional standards are met \checkmark 47 To prepare and publish the school prospectus \checkmark 48 To ensure provision of free school meals to those pupils meeting the criteria \checkmark MAT development 49 To consider requests from other schools to join the MAT ~ Extended Schools 50 To decide to offer additional activities and to what form these should take ✓ 51 To put into place the additional services provided ✓ 52 To ensure delivery of services provided \checkmark Appeals 53 Any appeal hearings will be determined by a panel of Trustees/Advisors (panel constituted as appropriate) who were not involved in the original decision making process ~ Delegated Executive Powers 54 In special circumstances Trustees can give delegated powers to the Chair of Trustees, CEO and one relevant Executive Team Member.
+This action can be approved by Trustees via email for urgent matters ~ Safeguarding 55 Ensure safeguarding policies and procedures are in place across the Trust and implemented ✓ 56 Ensure each AAG appoints a safeguarding representative ✓ 57 Monitor the effectiveness of safeguarding policies and procedures, providing regular reports and updates ~ 58 Ensure safer recruitment procedures are implemented and adhered to \checkmark Policies 59 To approve the Trust's policies or agree the delegations of such policies \checkmark